FerretDB/FerretDB/website/blog/2023-09-26-how-to-contribute-to-open-source-2022.md

 The main idea is to help new contributors get more involved and make the open-source movement a stronger force.
 It helps to discover exciting projects in the tech space, learn new things, and also connect to other open source enthusiasts worldwide.

-Even though it might sound as if Hacktoberfest only caters to developers, everyone can take part in it!
+**Even though it might sound as if Hacktoberfest only caters to developers, everyone can take part in it!**
-Designers, writers, and tech advocates can contribute too.
+**Designers, writers, and tech advocates can contribute too.**
-This year, Hacktoberfest organizers [offer some tips](https://hacktoberfest.com/about/#low-or-non-code) on how low-code or non-code contributors can participate in the event.

-At FerretDB, we love the idea of celebrating open source.
+At FerretDB, we love the idea of celebrating open source, which is why we are on a mission to provide the truly open source alternative to MongoDB.
-As more and more companies switch to proprietary licenses disguised as open-source, celebrating open-source presents another opportunity to demonstrate its immense benefits.
+As more and more companies switch to proprietary licenses which are disguised as open-source, celebrating open-source presents another opportunity to demonstrate its immense benefits.
 Read more on [the dangers that these licenses pose to open-source](https://blog.ferretdb.io/open-source-is-in-danger/).

+As a company, we would love to help you through your first steps in the open-source world, either as a developer, designer, or writer – there's no shortage to the ways you can contribute to open-source.

 Besides being an opportunity to take baby steps into the tech world, contributors can hone their skills as they contribute to the interesting open-source projects that appeal to them.